pallerla-sravan/pallerla-sravan/README.md

 - Proficient in HTML, CSS, JavaScript, React, Express, MongoDB, SQL, Oracle, C, C++, Java, and Python.

-## 🚀 Projects and Contributions

-- Creator of a Paytm backend clone to enhance skills in Express, React, and database management.

 ## 🔧 What I’m Working On